Mercury-HPC/Mercury-HPC.github.io/about.md

 however: the inability to take advantage of the native network transport and the inability to transfer large amounts of data.

-To avoid these limitations, we define Mercury -- an RPC interface specifically designed for high-performance computing.
+To avoid these limitations, we define Mercury---an RPC interface specifically designed for high-performance computing.
 Mercury builds on a small, easily ported network abstraction layer, providing operations closely matched to the capabilities of high-performance network environments.
 Unlike most other RPC